Registration Renewal in Florida

 Late Fees and Penalties

 Late fees apply if you wait 11 days after the end of the month in which your registration expires.
-Late fees range from $5 to $250 or more, depending on the type of vehicle you own and your length of delinquency.
+Late fees vary depending on the type of vehicle you own and your length of delinquency.

 If you're stationed out of state, you may renew online (see above).
-You can renew up to three months before your registration expires, and you don’t need a renewal notice to do so.
+You can renew up to 3 months before your registration expires, and you don't need a renewal notice to do so.

-The FLHSMV recommends a biennial (two-year) renewal, if you qualify, especially if you have an extended deployment coming up.
+The FLHSMV recommends a biennial (2 years) renewal, if you qualify, especially if you have an extended deployment coming up.

 The FLHSMV no longer requires emissions testing before renewing your registration, but it's always wise to take steps to prevent your vehicle from emitting dangerous pollutants into the atmosphere.